foundriesio/docs/source/reference-manual/linux/linux-supported.rst

 key value pair in the ``factory-config.yml`` file.
-When the value is changed, the next build you perform by pushing to the ``lmp-manifest.git`` or ``meta-subscriber-overrides.git`` repositories will pass the updated value to Yocto and begin producing targets for the ``MACHINE`` you have set.
+When the value is changed, the next build you perform by pushing to the ``lmp-manifest.git`` or ``meta-subscriber-overrides.git`` repositories will pass the updated value to the Yocto Project's tools and begin producing targets for the ``MACHINE`` you have set.

 .. note::